Hung-nd233960/Group9-Microprocessors/HANDBOOK_v2.md

 The task for the week is to:

 - Understand the basics of Rust
+- How to Install Rust environment on machine, how to work with Cargo, rustup, setup in VSCode, Extensions
 - Write a small code that is "guessing game", guessing a number from 1 to 10 in command line
 - Compare C, Rust and Python by adding 1 million times.

-Please document everything you done, even the Rust language.
+Please document everything you done, even the installation of Rust, environment

 #### b.
 Conclusion: